kibade/samba-ad-dc/Disaster Recovery Guide.md

 From the Document Listing, follow the following steps in order:

-1. Step 2 - Setup File Server - Ensure you have a BASE Linux Install, with `rsync` and a text editor installed.
+1. **Setup File Server** - Ensure you have a BASE Linux Install, with `rsync` and a text editor installed.
 Include the instructions for setting up DHCP, and hand out the District DNS servers to the clients.
-2. Step 3 - Virtualbox Headless Setup - We need to get the Virtualbox Hypervisor available.
+2. **Virtualbox Headless Setup** - We need to get the Virtualbox Hypervisor available.
 3. At this point, follow the instructions below to get your backed-up Domain Controller (dc2) online:
 	1. Contact Morris and/or Ming to `rsync` your DC's image to your newly built server.
 Place the files in `/home/vboxuser/`, recreating the exact folder struture you had before.
 	2. Ensure that file permissions are correct.
 All the files within `vboxuser` are owned by both the user and group, `vboxuser`, with full permissions.